Of all the tens of thousands of men and women locked up in Illinois prisons, the least wrongfully convicted just might be Christopher Vaughn.

 Kimberly had shot the children, Vaughn said, and she “turned the gun on herself and fired.”

-With the benefit of time, Vaughn has realized that not being more forthcoming about how it was really his wife who killed anyone might have been a bad idea.
+With the benefit of time, Vaughn has realized that not being more forthcoming about how it was really his wife who killed everyone might have been a bad idea.

 “Saying I did not remember the morning of the tragedy was a mistake and I am sorry,” his father read from the letter.

 If you buy Vaughn’s latest revelation, it means an innocent man has spent nine years surviving the hazards of prison life.
 But when you think about it, it doesn’t really matter, at least not for Vaughn.